-Athens has set an example of successful crisis management from tackling the financial crisis, to reversing negative publicity and accommodating nowadays more than 5 Million tourists per year, to implementing a successful social inclusion strategy, to providing educational and medical services to families with low income, to reviving local landmarks, to boosting local entrepreneurship.
-If anyone seeks an example of shared spirit and resilience they need to look no further than in Athens.
+Athens has set an example of successful crisis management from tackling the financial crisis, to reversing negative publicity and accommodating more than 5 million tourists per year, implementing a successful social inclusion strategy, providing educational and medical services to families with low income, reviving local landmarks and boosting local entrepreneurship.
+If anyone seeks an example of shared spirit and resilience, they need to look no further than Athens.

-The City of Athens is aiming to press restart for the year 2020.
-A Budget of 264 million euros has been approved for revitalisation works in the City of Athens– a rise of almost 40% from 2019.
+A budget of 264 million euros was approved in 2020 for revitalisation works in the City of Athens– a rise of almost 40% from 2019.
 Athens invests in a plan for an improved revitalized city by “restarting Athens”.

-More than 80 million euros has been pledged on everyday public works such as supporting repairs to streets, sidewalks and public spaces and resurfacing and remodeling old streets, urban and public spaces with an emphasis on green spaces.
-The changes which also include maintenance works on the city’s sewage system.
+More than 80 million euros has been pledged on everyday public works such as supporting repairs to streets, sidewalks and public spaces; resurfacing and remodeling old streets, urban and public spaces with an emphasis on green areas.
+The changes also include maintenance works on the city’s sewage system.
 Works will take place all over Athens, but with an emphasis on its popular commercial center.

 Upgrading infrastructure for cleaning, recycling and lighting will also play a leading role in the years to come with almost 40 million being spent on the purchase of mechanical and electric equipment for cleaning and recycling.
 The Mayor also emphasized the city’s commitment to “a comprehensive urban management plan based on the principles of sustainability and resilience”, with better maintenance of public green spaces including fire protection and anti-flooding works.